yossiz74/deployment-pipeline/README.md

-# jenkins-pipeline
+# deployment-pipeline
-Playing around with jenkins 2 pipeline
+Modeling the deployment pipeline using Jenkins